IDF: Investigation shows no criminal wrongdoing in death of Hadeel al-Hashlamun

-The death of the young woman, clad in a black burqa, has been a subject of contention between Israelis and Palestinians.
+The death of the young woman who was clad in a black burqa has been a subject of contention between Israelis and Palestinians.

 By TOVAH LAZAROFF, YAAKOV LAPPINUpdated: NOVEMBER 3, 2015 02:30